2023 NYSEDC Economic Development Conference

 Moderator: Kevin Hale, Director, Economic Development and Strategic Partnerships, NYSERDA

-GROW: TRACK SESSION - How to create a DEI Plan and make an impact in you community
+GROW: TRACK SESSION - How to create a DEI Plan and make an impact in your community, Room - Governor C

 Moderator: Trish Wilson, Senior Program Manager for Economic Development, New York Power Authority